razaellahi/ibs-format/README.md

 For full example of custom pipe, see the live demo mention above.

-Feel free to report any bugs.
+### Feel free to report any bugs.

 # Precautions

 * Don't change the index positioning.
 * The function does not supports double or multiple identifiers rather than double asterisks '**'.
 * Don't use same identifiers for multiple tags.
+* Some special characters can't be used as identifiers for example, dollar sign '$'.